-- The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project, or group of projects, represent a desired technology diversity (considering past awards and current applications); - The degree to which the proposed project, including proposed cost share, optimizes the use of available DOE funding to achieve programmatic objectives; - Whether the proposed project(s) serves tribal communities with high energy costs; - Whether the proposed project(s) serves tribal communities not connected to the traditional centralized electrical power grid; and, - Applicants who have not previously received a grant from the Office of Indian Energy.
+• The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications);

+- The degree to which the proposed project, or group of projects, represent a desired technology diversity (considering past awards and current applications); - The degree to which the proposed project, including proposed cost share, optimizes the use of available DOE funding to achieve programmatic objectives; - Whether the proposed project(s) serves tribal communities with high energy costs; - Whether the proposed project(s) serves tribal communities not connected to the traditional centralized electrical power grid; - The degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials; and, - Applicants who have not previously received a grant from the Office of Indian Energy.